NCBI-Hackathons/seqacademy/rnaseq.md

 `conda install -c r r-xml --yes`

-Then run the script to count the genes:
+Then run the script to count the genes and plot the results:

-`Rscript scripts/rnaseq/loadYeastGeneCounts.R`
+`Rscript scripts/rnaseq/diffexp.R`

 ## 2B.
-Visualization

-The following script performs principal component analysis and creates volcano plots and bar graphs of RNA-Seq expression.

-`Rscript scripts/rnaseq/visualize.R`

-## 2C.
 MultiQC

 This section details quality control checks on the read data from either RNAseq or ChIPseq data using MultiQC.
 MultiQC takes all output and log files from an alignment software program and aggregates the information from all samples into one convenient report (html by default).